pauraurell/Cutscene-Manager/README.md

 *Star Wars The Force Unleashed II*

+**Pros:**

+-You don't have to worry about technical limitations of a CPU, that means that there can be high quality textures, a lot of particles and visual effects, cooler animations...
+In conclusion, better graphics.

+**Cons:**

+-Due to that high quality, a pre-rendered cutscene file usually has a large size.
+-Disonance with the gameplay.
+-As it is pre-rendered, the cosmetic modifications in the characters won't be seen (the cutscene will be always the same).

 ### Real time cutscenes

 In the real time cutscenes, what the player sees is being rendered in that moment and obviously these type of cutscenes are made with the game engine.&nbsp;